Factory International Schools

 Each term young people will use play and creativity to build social and self-awareness, make responsible decisions, and improve relationship skills and self-management.
 The programme will scaffold towards a final celebration event led by young people for their peers to experience, supported by Factory International.

-Factory International Artists and Facilitators will be embedded in each school on a weekly basis to deliver creative workshops.
+Factory International Artists and Facilitators will be embedded in partner schools one day per week of the academic year to deliver creative workshops.
 Sessions will explore social and emotional themes and art-forms linked to our wider programme, including performances and exhibitions.

 Activity will support the national curriculum including creative writing, digital skills, and citizenship.
 The sessions will be delivered by an experienced Lead Facilitator who’ll work with students throughout the entirety of the programme, ensuring young people build strong relationships.
 The Lead Facilitator will tailor learning to suit individual needs and interests.